rsavajiyani/axway-open-docs/content/en/docs/central/cli_central/cli_command_reference.md

 ## get

 This command lists one or more resources.
 It also prints a table of the most important information about an specified resources.

+Resources can be *scoped* or *unscoped*.
+A resource's scope refers to the accessibility of the resource.
+A scoped resource type will be deleteed when its scoped/related resource is deleted.
+Access to that resource type is controlled by authorization checks on the scope.
+An *unscoped* resource's availability/accessibility is *independent* of the accessibility of other resources.

-If the desired resource type is scoped, you will need to specify the scope name by providing the `-s, --scope <name>` flag.
+If the desired resource type is *scoped*, you will need to specify the scope name by providing the `-s, --scope <name>` flag.

 You can search for more than one resource if you use comma-separated resources in the command.
 The search for multiple resources will display multiple result tables, one result table for each resource you fetch.
-To see the list of all available resources from AMPLIFY Central, run:
+To see the list of all available resources from AMPLIFY Central, including information about whether those resources are scoped or unscoped, run:

 ```
 amplify central get